Everything to Know about Birth Control Pills

 Also, the women have to remember to take her pill every day.
 And she needs to make sure that she always has a new pack ready to go when she finishes a pack.
 If she misses a pill or delays starting a new pack after finishing a cycle, her risk of pregnancy increases.

-While birth control pills are safe for most of women, but some may come with some side effects.
+While birth control pills are safe for most of the women, but some may come with some side effects.
 Every woman has different reactions to the hormones in birth control pills.
 Some women have side effects, like:

 - decreased sex drive